 CST, as part of its Pagan Prisoner Ministry, offers inmates the chance to join our Pen-Pal Service for free, in the hopes of someone on the outside, like you, writing to them on a regular basis.

 Why write to an inmate?
 People who are incarcerated truly love to read letters from like- minded folks.
 From these letters, inmates get communication, information, understanding, and sometimes, just an ear to hear what they themselves have to say.
 Some of these inmates will be released in a short time, and will hopefully then integrate successfully into society.
-Having a pen- pal can give these people a needed boost, to support them on their journey out into the world (one of our current CST members was previously an inmate himself, and is now on his way to getting his degree in physics and engineering).
+Having a pen- pal can give these people a needed boost, to support them on their journey out into the world (one of our current CST members was previously an inmate himself, and has now graduated with a BS in physics and engineering).
 Some of them will be released in many years, and some will never be released.
 These people in particular simply need communication with a friendly person.

 However, you should understand that inmates are in prison for a reason, and some have done some awful things in their lives.
 That doesn't make them less worthy of communication, but you should be aware of their circumstances, and take steps to protect yourself.
-First, get a post office box.
+First, either get a post office box, or use CST's address for your return address (we will forward letters to you).
 Don't ever use your home or work address.
 Also, consider using a pseudonym rather than your real or full name, and do not send photos of yourself to the inmate.
 You are strongly encouraged not to provide any personal information unrelated to paganism and spirituality.
 Finally, know that anyone wishing to use CST's Pen-Pal Service to write to inmates MUST be 21 years of age or older.

 Before choosing to write to an inmate, please click on the following links and read all the information.